This Privacy Notice explains how we will collect, store, use, share and protect the personal information of our customers.

 Unless we inform you otherwise, we will hold your personal information based on the following:

-- For as long as we have reasonable business needs, including managing the service(s) we provide to
+• for as long as we have reasonable business needs, including managing the service(s)

 9. Your rights under data protection laws

-You have several rights over the way in which we process your personal data.
+You have a number of rights over the way in which we process your personal data.
 They are listed below.
 If you wish to use any of them, please contact us and we will explain at the time to what extent your request is valid and how we will respond to your request.

 - Your rights of access: You have the right to ask us for copies of your personal information.

 - Your right to rectification: You have the right to ask us to rectify personal information you